 "The Senate took another step forward today in delivering on the President's vision to strengthen our supply chains, make more in America, and outcompete China and the rest of the world for decades to come," Psaki said.

 She added that the House and Senate bills are in line with President Biden's agenda of boosting domestic manufacturing and innovation while addressing supply chain bottlenecks.
-The House version, the America COMPETES Act, passed the House in February.
+The House version, the America COMPETES Act, passed that half of Congress in February.
 The Senate version, the United States Innovation and Competition Act, passed the Senate last year.
-Now the Senate has OK'd the House text, so the two can go into the reconciliation process.
+Now the Senate has sent both bills into the reconciliation process.

 The Senate's text describes its specific goals as not only funding semiconductor production, but also includes provisions that:

 - Make "certain ecommerce platforms" liable for third-party trademark infringement